Flocks for Peace

-Zampier has been a Marianist brother for 32 years and resides on campus in Casa Maria.
-He has worked as an archivist for three years, transferring Marianist photographs and historical records from around the country to the National Marianist Archives building near St. Mary’s.
-Zampier also has extensive experience as a graphic designer and artist, having worked as an artist’s assistant for 10 years, at the Marianist Press and at a publishing company in Utica, New York.
+Zampier has been a Marianist brother for 32 years and resides on campus in the Casa Maria Marianist Community.
+He has worked as an archivist for three years, transferring Marianist photographs and historical records from around the country to the National Marianist Archives building adjacent to St. Mary’s.
+Zampier also has extensive experience as a graphic designer and artist, having worked as an artist’s assistant for 10 years at the Marianist Press and at a publishing company in Utica, New York.

 But he’s been constructing paper cranes even longer — since he was in fifth grade.

-Even though Zampier doesn’t always know what happens to his crane creations, he plans to continue advocating for peace via his project.
+Even though Zampier doesn’t always know what happens to his crane creations, he plans to continue advocating for peace through his project.

 He hopes the project will encourage students, faculty and staff at St. Mary’s to create their own paper cranes and other artwork from paper they would normally throw away.

-“My theory is if more people fold and give away origami cranes — including world, military and gang leaders — everyone would be reminded of the need for world peace and we would stop wasting valuable time and money on war, fighting and gun violence,” Zampier said.
+“My theory is if more people fold and give away origami cranes, everyone would be reminded of the need for world peace and we would stop wasting valuable time and money on war, fighting and gun violence,” Zampier said.